 1. Preheat the oven to 375F.

-6. Spoon the cooled roasted pumpkin into the centre of circle of dough, leaving about 3/4 to 1 inch all around.
+10. Spoon the cooled roasted pumpkin into the center of circle of dough, leaving about 3/4 to 1 inch all around.

-8. Go around a second time and properly pinch the edges to make sure they're sealed and uniform (as much for the practicality as for the aesthetics).
+14. Go around and pinch the edges as a first pass.
+Go around again with a fork, pinching again, to make sure the seal is tight and uniform (as much for the practicality as for the aesthetics).

-9. Brush with the remaining beaten egg and set aside in the fridge for 20 minutes before baking.
+15. Brush with the beaten egg and set aside in the fridge for 20 minutes before baking.

 No comments: